About our COVID-19 research

 COVID-19 Antibody and Health Study

-We combined the second round of the COPE questionnaire with an antibody study.
+In August 2020, we combined the second round of the COPE questionnaire with an antibody study.
 We sent finger-prick blood collection kits to TwinsUK members, to collect a small blood sample at home and return it in the post for antibody testing.

 COVID-19 Home Antibody Testing Study